Rishthegreat/Notes/School/Conservatism and Reagan.md

 		- US secretly sells arms to Iran
 			- helped in negotiating release of hostages in Lebanon
 	- That money earned went to fund the Contras in Nicaragua
+	- Many people went to jail for this and people were just blaming each other
-	- Regan was very popular at that time
+	- Regan was very popular at that time and he was not that affected by it